Nasrallah’s Assassination Puts Hezbollah and the Unification of the arenas in a Critical Moment

 On the other hand, placing the Hezbollah in a position of existential risks regarding its strength and its projects may compel it to test its ultimate capabilities to confront Israeli strikes.
 This could be driven by changes in its leadership structure, especially if Hashem Safieddine, who has strong influence and close ties with Iran, succeeds Nasrallah.
 Additionally, unexpected attacks might be carried out by armed cells acting outside the Hezbollah’s central command.

-Hezbollah appears to need broader participation from other factions in the “Unity of Arenas,” which since the outbreak of the war on October 7, 2023, has adopted a strategy of geographic distribution of military efforts to alleviate pressure and prevent any single arena from facing the Israeli or American military momentum.
+Hezbollah appears to need broader participation from other factions in the “Unification of the arenas,” which since the outbreak of the war on October 7, 2023, has adopted a strategy of geographic distribution of military efforts to alleviate pressure and prevent any single arena from facing the Israeli or American military momentum.
 This is essentially what Hezbollah is currently facing.

 Therefore, the reaction from Iran and its proxies to the recent Israeli attacks in Lebanon should transcend the norms of retaliation, as Israeli assaults may extend to other fronts beyond Lebanon.
 As Netanyahu promised Iran in his September address before the United Nations: “If you strike us, we will strike you.
 There is no place in Iran that the long arm of Israel cannot reach—and that’s true of the entire Middle East.”
 In addition, the Israeli army warned the Houthis, “Your time will come.”
 This compels Iran and its proxies to consider that any response must elevate to a level of deterrence, imposing costs on Israel that will prevent it from carrying out its strikes with the same ease as with Hezbollah.